cypnk/WordProcessor/README.md

 Progress will be updated on my [personal blog](http://kpz62k4pnyh5g5t2efecabkywt2aiwcnqylthqyywilqgxeiipen5xid.onion/tags/computer) and results posted here.

 Use the [Tor Browser Bundle](https://www.torproject.org/) to access my blog.

+# Sub sections
+The individual segments of the project
+* [3D Printable case](https://github.com/cypnk/WordProcessor/tree/master/hardware/case) - The outer casing including the keyboard switch plates.
+The cover and the bottom section will need to be attached together with separate hardware friction hinges.